 These challenges have complicated the market and the technology.
 But with time, a better solution may be developed.

-SRC is working to develop new processes to improve efficiency and reduce costs by increasing the rare earth concentrate grade and REE separation efficiency.
+SRC is developing new processes to improve efficiency and reduce costs by increasing the rare earth concentrate grade and REE separation efficiency.
 We’ve established comprehensive physical separation and hydrometallurgical testing capabilities for rare earth separation, which includes the valuable capability to produce high purity individual rare earth elements.